spiffe/java-spiffe/README.md

 //Registering the callback to receive the SVIDs from the Workload API svidFetcher.registerListener(xvidConsumer);
 ```

+In this case the path to the Socket is passed through a parameter in the constructor.
+If the parameter is not provided, it will
+use the system property, if it is defined, or the environment variable.
+If neither is defined, it will throw an Exception.

 The `X509SVIDFetcher` can be configured with a custom `RetryPolicy`.